Passports & Visas - Barcelona

 In addition, before arrival in Spain, non-US citizens must check visa requirements of any other countries (outside of the Schengen Zone) to be visited and obtain visas necessary for travel.

-Once you have identified the consulate location that processes applicants from your state and gathered the necessary documents you will either submit your application through mail or you will need to make an in-person appointment.
-The application process varies between consulate locations so please verify which method is required for your designated consulate.
+Once you have identified the consulate location that processes applicants from your state and gathered the necessary documents, you will need to make an in-person appointment.

-Students whose designated consulate requires an in-person appointment need to schedule said appointment well ahead of time (but no more than three months prior to leaving the U.S.) because these appointments fill weeks, sometimes months, in advance.
-This can be done by going to the appropriate Spanish consulate and making the appointment online.
+Students will need to schedule their visa appointment well ahead of time (but no more than three months prior to leaving the U.S.) because these appointments fill weeks, sometimes months, in advance.
+This can be done by going to the appropriate Spanish Consulate and making the appointment online.
 Some consulates do not require students to make an appointment.
 Therefore, each student will need to check on their specific consulate’s website for this information.

 Here are some materials you may find helpful throughout the visa application process: